-Interest and amortization of deferred financing costs for the year ended December 31, 2021 were approximately \$1,046,000, compared to approximately \$1,356,000 for the year ended December 31, 2020, a decrease of \$310,000 or 22.9%.
-The decrease was primarily attributable to the reduced outstanding balance of the Webster Credit Line resulting from a public offering of our common shares in July 2021 and decreased interest expense due to lower LIBOR rates.
-(See Notes 5 and 10 to the financial statements included elsewhere in this Report).
+Interest and amortization of deferred financing costs for the year ended December 31, 2022 were approximately \$1,823,000, compared to approximately \$1,046,000 for the year ended December 31, 2021, an increase of \$777,000, or 74.3%.
+The increase is primarily attributable to the increase in interest expense due to higher LIBOR rates relating to the use of the Webster Credit Line in order to support our ability to increase loan originations.
+In addition, the outstanding balance of the Webster Credit Line was significantly reduced during the third quarter of 2021 due to a public offering of our common shares in July 2021, and gradually increased through December 2022.
+(See Notes 5 and 9 to the financial statements included elsewhere in this Report).